Colonoscopy – Colonic Westchester, NY - Gastroenterology of Westchester LLC

 How Are Colonoscopies Performed?

-For the procedure, the patient will wear a gown and be given a mild sedative.
-While the patient lies on their side with their needs drawn to their chest, the colonoscope is inserted into the rectum where the doctor will advance it to the colon.
-The doctor will also allow some air into the colon to inflate it, which will give them a better view of its lining.
+Colonoscopy patients at our Westchester, NY office will wear a gown and be given a mild sedative.
+While the patient lies on their side with their knees drawn to their chest, the colonoscope is inserted into the rectum, where the doctor will advance it to the colon.
+The doctor will also allow some air into the colon to inflate it, giving them a better view of its lining.

 The patient may feel bloating, pressure, or cramping, but these feelings are aided through sedation.
 The gastroenterologist may take a biopsy or remove polyps during the procedure to be tested for signs of cancer or abnormalities.
-Typically, the procedure lasts around 30 minutes, but can take longer if biopsies or polyp removal is required.
+Typically, the procedure lasts around 30 minutes but can take longer if biopsies or polyp removal is required.
+Most colonoscopy patients report that they don’t feel anything during the procedure and have no pain or discomfort afterwards.

-It takes a patient around an hour to start to recover from the sedative and allow the excess air introduced during the procedure to exit the colon.
-The patient will need someone to drive them home and should be sure to avoid driving and making any important decisions for the rest of the day following the procedure.
+It takes a patient around an hour to recover from the sedative and allow the excess air introduced during the procedure to exit the colon.
+The patient will need someone to drive them home and should avoid driving and making any important decisions for the rest of the day following the procedure.